janosgyerik/homepage/_posts/2015-01-24-a-few-reasons-why-vim-is-so-awesome.md

 but sometimes it's not,
 due to some inexplicable magic the editor might want to do with the selected text.

-In Vim, deleting from the current line until the end takes precisely two keystrokes:
+In Vim, deleting from the current line until the end takes precisely three keystrokes:

     dG